Best Broker to Trade Forex & Stocks from Nigeria

 2. Complete KYC Verification: Upload a valid ID and proof of address to activate funding and withdrawals.

-3. Select Account Type: Choose between Standard or ECN depending on your trading strategy and capital size.
+3. Select Account Type: Choose between Standard or Professional, based on your trading strategy, experience, and capital size.

-4. Fund Your Account: Deposit using Naira through local payment partners, e-wallets, or cryptocurrency (USDT or BTC) such as Chippay and Help2Pay.
-Minimum deposit is USD 50.
+4. Fund Your Account: Deposit using the funding methods currently available in the client portal for Nigerian clients, including local payment options, e-wallets, or cryptocurrency where supported.
+Minimum deposit starts from USD 50.

 6. Withdraw Profits: Use the same funding channel.
 Most withdrawals are processed within 1-2 business days, ensuring convenience for Nigerian users.